5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 - Download the .zip File contained in this Repo
 - Extract it
 - Copy the .plists to the root folder of OCATs Database:
-	- righ-click OCAuxiliaryTools App
+	- Righ-click OCAuxiliaryTools App
-	- Sellect "Show Package Contents"
+	- Select "Show Package Contents"
 	- Browse to Contents > MacOS > Database and paste the files there
 - Restart OCAT
 - Open the Database
 - Double-click on a config of your choise
-- EFI Folder is Generated an placed on your desktop
+- An EFI Folder is Generated and placed on your Desktop
 - Open the config.plist and generate SMBIOS data for the selected model
 - Save